Uzlopak/blog/case.md

 #### Conclusion: Are we there yet?

 We have now the knowledge, that throttling of requests is possible.
-Only limitation is that we can just throttle streams.
+Only limitation is currently that we can just throttle streams.
 This needs a consideration: Is it enough to support throttling of steams?
 Or how does it fit in the fastify lifecycle.
 If we look at the lifecycle of a request, we see that we have a `preSerialization` lifecycle stage.
 So the payload we get in the `onSend` hook should